cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Note that `GenerateKeyPair` can be implemented as `DeriveKeyPair(random(Nsk))`.

+The notation `pk(skX)`, depending on its use and the KEM, is either the computation of the public key using the private key, or just syntax expressing the retrieval of the public key assuming it is stored along with the private key object.

 The following two functions are defined to facilitate domain separation of KDF calls as well as context binding: